-Managers must be able to help their direct reports perform at a high level.
-The consequences of not being able to are serious- business goes away; operations are downsized, right-sized, or otherwise affected; plants close; organizations disappear.
+Virtual managers must be able to help their direct reports perform at a high level, despite not being co-located.
+The consequences of not being able to are serious-business goes away; operations are downsized, right-sized, or otherwise affected; plants close; organizations disappear.
 Even organizations that have discovered a strategic advantage that gives them a leg up on their competition maintain it only through the performance of their workforce.